 Approximately one business day after the date of your admission letter, you will be able to create your UMD Directory ID and password (or search for your existing ID) by visiting identity.umd.edu.
-Please refer to Important Dates to view the tentative date of your financial aid award notification.
+Please refer to Important Dates to view the tentative date of your financial aid offer notification.

 Use your Directory ID and password to access your FinAid account where you will be able to view your financial aid status, billing statement and more.

 Within your FinAid account, you can view your financial aid options in the "Financial Aid Offer" section.
 Here, you can enter the amount of loans and/or work-study you want to accept.
 Grants and scholarships are automatically accepted.

 You can also request adjustments to your Direct Loan offer, learn of missing documents or necessary action items through this portal.

 The following information will help you learn what is needed to receive your financial aid in a timely manner: